Control Catalog Guide

 Applies in continuous integration and deployment pipelines.

-Step 2: Define Control Families
+Step 2: Define Control Groups

-Required fields for each family (see base.cue):
+Required fields for each group:

 | Field | Required | Description |